SOLAS-TTRPG/SOLAS/README.md

 Characters in the game have different categories to describe their areas of expertise.
 The number associated with each attribute is its relative effectiveness, 1 being the minimum possible, and 7 being the maximum possible.
 The categories are as follows:

-**Strength** *Natural athleticism, physical power* Effectiveness with melee weapons and armor that one can wear
+**Strength** *Natural athleticism, physical power*
+- Effectiveness with melee weapons
+- Wearable armor
+- Resistance

-**Dexterity** *Physical agility, reflexes, precision* Effectiveness with ranged weapons and resistance
+**Dexterity** *Physical agility, reflexes, precision*
+- Effectiveness with ranged weapons
+- Speed

-**Constitution** *Physical/Mental toughness, persistance* Health pool and Stamina
+**Constitution** *Physical/Mental toughness, persistance*
+- Health pool
+- Stamina

 **Mind** *Analytical skill, intuition*
 Awareness and tricks